-The initial anxiety from the ego dissolving is followed by feelings of being transported into a new reality of self-transcendence as the boundaries of the self greatly expand and the CAS becomes conscious.
+Initial feelings of anxiety as the ego dissolves are followed by feelings of being transported into a new reality of self-transcendence as the boundaries of the self greatly expand and the CAS becomes conscious.
 The hallmark descriptions of this experience are awe, joy, oneness, grace, and bliss.
-So transcendent is this experience that it is described as a majestic, sacred, and miraculous reality that is hidden from everyday sight.
-Feelings of emotional communion, oneness, and a spiritual epiphany are commonly reported.
+So transcendent is this experience that it is described as a majestic, sacred, miraculous reality that is hidden from everyday sight.
+Feelings of emotional communion, holiness, oneness, and a spiritual epiphany are commonly reported.
+Mystery and divinity are perceived in ordinary phenomenon.
 The experience is often described as being re-awakened and touched by one's higher Self.
-Universally across psychedelics, cultures, and time it is described as a feeling of cosmic union, reverence, humility, grandeur, or rapture that mirror reports of mystical experiences in the major religions and annals of history.
-Known as the awakening of the Self in mystical traditions, the exact time and place of this rebirth are remembered for the rest of life as the moment the ego surrendered to a higher, sacred truth.
+Universally across psychedelics, cultures, and time it is described as a feeling of cosmic union, reverence, humility, grandeur, or rapture.

+Known as the awakening of the Self in mystical traditions, the exact time and place of this rebirth are remembered forever as the moment the ego surrendered to a higher, sacred truth.

 This transcendent experience becomes a life-transforming emotional memory of what lies below the surface of everyday awareness.
-It promotes a deep assurance of meaning and divinity, alters perception of one's self, others and the world, and produces permanent improvements in personality and well-being.
-The result is a more integrated mind that strikes a greater balance between affective and rational consciousness, ego and core affective self.
+It promotes a deep assurance of meaning, alters perception of one's self, others, and the world, and produces permanent improvements in personality and well-being.
+The result is a more integrated mind that strikes a greater balance between affective and rational consciousness, ego, and core affective self.